This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 USB Safely Remove

 I purchased this small add-on because I liked its look and feel.
-It replaces a default Windows’ USB device removal widget.
+It replaces a default Windows USB device removal widget.
 It’s one of those visual enhancement tools for which you pay a small fee once and then it lasts you a lifetime.

 This is a relatively old program, but if it works, why change it?
-Stardock has been on the forefront of Windows desktop add-ons but most of their packages I’ve found to be visually over the top.
-This one is little subtler.
+Stardock has been at the forefront of Windows desktop add-ons but most of their packages I’ve found to be visually over the top.
+This one is a little subtler.
 It lets you organize desktop icons in groups and nicely fade them out when not selected.
 It adds a nice, gentle touch to how the desktop looks and feels, and for a one-time fee, I’ve found it worth owning.

 Yet another application launcher you can easily do without, but it’s easy to get used to it and start liking it due to its visual beauty and smooth animations.